 Subscribe now to never miss an episode

-CopperCasts are split into two parts.
-The first is a short (2min) video in which our guest shares with us something they find unusual or inspiring about the digital asset space.
-The second half is a traditional audio-only podcast, which you can stream at the bottom of this page, or search for it in all the usual places.
+As our long term listeners are aware, CopperCasts are split into two parts; a short (2min) video in which our guest shares with us something they find unusual or inspiring about the digital asset space, followed by a traditional audio-only podcast, which you can search for in all the usual places.